Yuki Kuniyoshi

-Yuki Kuniyoshi (国吉 佑樹, Kuniyoshi Yūki) is a professional Japanese baseball pitcher for the Chiba Lotte Marines of Nippon Professional Baseball (NPB).
-He has previously played in NPB for the Yokohama DeNA BayStars.
+Yuki Kuniyoshi (国吉 佑樹, Kuniyoshi Yūki) is a Japanese professional baseball pitcher who is a free agent.
+He has previously played in Nippon Professional Baseball (NPB) for the Yokohama DeNA BayStars and Chiba Lotte Marines.

 Career

 Yokohama DeNA BayStars

 Kuniyoshi played for the Yokohama DeNA BayStars from 2010 to 2021.
 In 11 seasons for the BayStars, he pitched to a 21-30 record and 3.87 ERA with 420 strikeouts in 446.0 total innings of work across 238 games.